farzirfn/Lab_1_302008/book_reading_time_estimator/README.md

 # IPO Process
 1. User input the number of pages and hours per day
-2. The app will calculate the estimated reading time
+2. When user clicks the calculate button, the app will calculate the estimated reading time
 3. The app will display the estimated reading time

 # Widget List Used